abhinav-pandey29/eats-data-miner/README.md

 ## Running the Script

-Once your credentials are set up, running Eats Data Miner is simple:
+Once your credentials are set up, running Eats Data Miner is simple.
+Below is how to execute the script, followed by examples of the input it processes and the structured output it generates.

 ```bash
 python main.py